ajoz/ajoz.github.io/_drafts/2016-08-30-junit-theory-and-practice.markdown

 date: 30-08-2016
 author: Andrzej Jóźwiak
 title: Parametrized JUnit - Theory and practice
-tags: junit unit-testing testing java jvm
+tags: junit unit-testing java jvm
 disqus: true
 ---

-I'm very sorry for this obvious pun in the title but I just couldn't help myself.

 Maybe it's not a very polite thing but I would like to start with a small rant.
 I've read a lot of different articles about unit testing in `java` and all of them agreed on few simple rules:
 - you should always test smallest things possible - so called `unit's`